Frenchiefellow/MusicNet-Early/README.md

 ==============
 This is an early version of the MusicNet Project.

-The database direly needs to be optimized as queries take 2+ minutes to return, ~~We are currently in the process of fixing and moving our database~~, so there is not a lot in the way of functional code, other than stylization.
+The database is currently being ~~direly needs to be~~ optimized ~~as queries take 2+ minutes to return~~, ~~We are currently in the process of fixing and moving our database~~, so there is not a lot in the way of functional code, other than stylization.